Rabat: A Complete Guide to Malta’s Historical Town

 St. Agatha’s Catacombs

-St. Agatha Church
+St. Agatha’s Church in Rabat

 Entrance fee: €5 for adults